-The carrying value of the Company's equity method investments was \$35.9 million as of March 31, 2022 and \$32.8 million as of December 31, 2021, and is included in "Investments" in the Company's unaudited Condensed Consolidated Statements of Financial Condition.
+The carrying value of the Company's equity method investments was \$36.1 million as of September 30, 2022 and \$32.8 million as of December 31, 2021, and is included in "Investments" in the Company's unaudited Condensed Consolidated Statements of Financial Condition.

-The Company recognized gains of \$2.8 million and \$1.5 million related to its equity method investments for the three months ended March 31, 2022 and 2021, respectively.
+The Company recognized gains of \$3.2 million and \$1.8 million related to its equity method investments for the three months ended September 30, 2022 and 2021, respectively.
+The Company recognized gains of \$8.8 million and \$4.6 million related to its equity method investments for the nine months ended September 30, 2022 and 2021, respectively.
 The Company's share of the net gains or losses is reflected in "Gains (losses) on equity method investments" in the Company's unaudited Condensed Consolidated Statements of Operations.

-For the three months ended March 31, 2022 and 2021, the Company did not record impairment charges related to existing equity method investments.
-The Company did not sell any equity method investments during the three months ended March 31, 2022 and 2021.
+For the three and nine months ended September 30, 2022 and 2021, the Company did not record impairment charges related to existing equity method investments.
+The Company did not sell any equity method investments during the three and nine months ended September 30, 2022.
+The Company did not sell any equity method investments during the three months ended September 30, 2021.
+The Company sold part of an equity method investment with a fair value of \$3.8 million during the nine months ended September 30, 2021.

-See Note 14-"Related Party Transactions," for information regarding related party transactions with unconsolidated entities included in the Company's unaudited Condensed Consolidated Financial Statements.
+See Note 13-"Related Party Transactions," for information regarding related party transactions with unconsolidated entities included in the Company's unaudited Condensed Consolidated Financial Statements.